Shahriar-Kariman/CS3383_Assignment_4/CS3383_Assignment4.md

 ## Question 5 - Longest Descending Subsequence

-So at first I thought the question was asking for the longest consecitive subsequence at which case this *would have been* the correct algorithm:
+So at first I thought the question was asking for the longest consecutive subsequence at which case this *would have been* the correct algorithm:

 ```py
 def longetsDescendingSubsequence(A):